West London line: London Overground

-The core operation of the West London line is the metro/commuter rail operated by London Overground.
+The core operation of the West London line is the suburban rail service operated by London Overground.
 Four trains per hour run between Clapham Junction and Willesden Junction, with most trains continuing on the North London line to and from Stratford.
 It forms the western section of the Overground's orbital rail route which was completed in December 2012 when the East London line was extended to Clapham Junction via the South London line, linking it to the West London line.

 In July 2023, TFL announced that it would be giving each of the six Overground services unique names by the end of the following year.
 In February 2024, it was confirmed that services on the line would be named the Mildmay line (to honour the Mildmay Hospital which treated victims of the HIV/AIDS crisis in the 1980s) and would be coloured blue on the updated network map.
 The new name started to be used in November 2024.